 Overall this is an excellent written article and one worth reading.
 Taking advantage of the global awareness on climate change, Graeme Wood has written a catchy article that people would enjoy reading and spend some time thinking about.
 He attacks the reader logically to prove that geo-engineering may be dangerous, but it is worth every bit of research for the future.
 There might not be an immediate benefit from this, but it is a safety measure for the future of the planet Earth.

+Shubang,

+Very nice job covering some good points and detailing the strategies of Wood.
+Your introduction is clear and concise and your thesis is good.

+Your second paragraph is a good analysis on your part of the contextual style of the piece, but substance and writing style could use more elaboration.
+These paragraphs didn’t seem to be as strong, but with more control of ideas and separation of thoughts into other paragraphs, your organization and substance could be improved.
+Be sure to always connect everything back to the author’s claim, and give your own input (analysis) about why it was an effective strategy.
+The “why” question is the most important for an analysis.

+Your own writing style looks good!
+The first sentence has some minor grammatical dysfluency, so just be sure to read over sentences if they are a bit long to make sure they are complete.

+Context: 9

+Substance: 7

+Organization: 7

+Style: 9

+Delivery: 10

+B

 References